GMC Denali: GMC Denali XT concept (2008)

-The GMC Denali XT is a concept hybrid pickup truck with unibody design using Zeta platform.
+Unveiled at the 2008 Chicago Auto Show, the GMC Denali XT was a concept hybrid pickup truck with unibody design using Zeta platform.
 It had a 4.9 L V8 with Active Fuel Management engine rated at 326 hp with E85 ethanol-capability and direct-injection, two-mode hybrid propulsion system, 23-inch aluminum wheels with Kumho 255/35/R23 front and 285/35/R23 rear tires, height-adjustable suspension, 1100 lb payload and 3500 lb towing capacities.
 The vehicle was designed by GM's Australian design studios.

-It vehicle was unveiled at the 2008 Chicago Auto Show.

 Although General Motors planned for a production version based on Epsilon II platform, it was reported the company cancelled the plan because the unibody design would not give much of an efficiency boost while losing capability for which buyers were willing to pay a premium.

 2009

 In 2009, minor changes were made to the Yukon Denali.
 These changes include 403HP instead of 380HP, Cooled and perforated leather seats (optional), Bluetooth Handsfree calling standard, and flat chrome insert/body colored bodyside moldings.
 Also a power tilt steering wheel is now standard.
 The Satellite Navigation System (optional) now has the added features of instant traffic updates, and re-routing options.
 Side Zone Blind Spot Alert is now optional.